trinitylake-io/trinitylake/docs/format/key-encoding.md

     we use the literal `[space]` to represent the space character (hex value 20) in this document for clarity

-## First Byte

-The first byte of a key in a TrinityLake tree is used to differentiate user-facing object definitions in Lakehouse vs any other system-internal object definitions such as [Lakehouse](#lakehouse-key).
-User-facing object keys must start with a `[space]`, and system-internal object keys must not start with a `[space]`.

 ## System Internal Keys

 In general, system internal keys do not participate in the TrinityLake tree key sorting algorithm and always stay in